What is the difference between user testing and user research?

 How to do ux research for websites

-The techniques to uncover user motivation, interests and behaviours are many and various.
-It depends on your target audiences, budget and timescales.
+The techniques to uncover user motivation, interests, and behaviors are many and various.
+It depends on your target audiences, budget, and timescales.

 If you want to conduct regular ux research for a live site, then surveys and interviews could be periodically actioned.

 Getting a complete picture of UX performance and improvements